-Ancient berry could fight diabetic blindnessJune 5th, 2012 in Diabetes
+Ancient berry could fight diabetic blindnessJune 5, 2012 in Medicine & Health / Diabetes

 (Medical Xpress) -- The ancient Tibetan goji berry could help fight blindness caused by long-term diabetes according to studies conducted by University of Sydney researchers.

 Faculty of Pharmacy researchers have conducted in vitro tests investigating the potential power of the berry which is now a popular natural remedy.

 According to lead researcher, University of Sydney Professor of Pharmaceutical Chemistry Basil Roufogalis, the goji berry is abundant in taurine, an ingredient credited with anti-oxidative, anti-inflammatory and immuno-modulating properties which could protect the retina.

 "Diabetic retinopathy is a leading cause of blindness for people with diabetes, with up to 60 percent of people living with either type 1 or type 2 diabetes developing chronic hyperglycaemia, a condition which can damage retina cells," explains Professor Roufogalis.

 "What's more, blood vessels build up in the retina and grow over the vision spot, which can result in vision loss."

 The pharmacy researchers initially undertook work showing the goji berry and its taurine component activated a nuclear receptor protein called PPAR-gamma.
 This protein plays a crucial role in regulating the retinal cells.
 This paved the way for further investigation of Lycium barbarum (goji) and its potential to activate the PPAR-gamma receptor.

 "First we looked at the protective effect of pure taurine, and an extract of goji berry rich in taurine, in retinal barrier epithelial cells exposed to high glucose - a cell line that can serve as a model to emulate diabetic retinopathy," said Professor Roufogalis.